purduesigbots/pros-docs/v5/okapi/api/chassis/model/skid-steer-model.rst

         SkidSteerModel(std::shared_ptr<AbstractMotor> ileftSideMotor,
                        std::shared_ptr<AbstractMotor> irightSideMotor,
+                       double imaxVelocity = 127,
-                       double imaxOutput = 127)
+                       double imaxVoltage = 12000)

 =================   ===================================================================
  Parameters
 =================   ===================================================================
- ileftSideMotor      The left side motor. irightSideMotor     The right side motor. imaxOutput          The maximum output value to the motors.
+ ileftSideMotor      The left side motor. irightSideMotor     The right side motor. imaxVelocity        The maximum velocity output value to the motors. imaxVoltage         The maximum voltage output value to the motors.
 =================   ===================================================================

 This constructor does not infer the encoders from the motors, and instead takes explicitly specified encoders.